wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 > A start-of-message marker is just like a start-of-packet marker, except it
 > consists of 14 distinct characters rather than 4.

-This program is simple: find 14 distinct characters in a row from an input string.
-ThePrimeagen’s video is interesting because both the initial and final solution are `O(n)`, or linear in time complexity.
+This program is simple: find 14 distinct characters in a row from an input string. *ThePrimeagen*’s video is interesting because both the initial and final solution are `O(n)`, or linear in time complexity.
 Such substantial improvements are rare without changing time complexity, hence why big-O notation is such as common topic on coding interviews.

 ## Solution

-The initial solution ThePrimeagen presents uses a HashSet, a data structure which only holds unique values.
+The initial solution *ThePrimeagen* presents uses a HashSet, a data structure which only holds unique values.
 The algorithm is simple: add 14 characters in a row and check the length of the set.
 If the set is smaller than 14, you must have added a duplicate.

 ```rust
 fn simple(i: &[u8]) -> usize {